28 February: Born in Gifu Prefecture

 Receives the first Tanizaki Jun'ichiro Prize for Hogo kazoku (Embracing Family), a novel which deals with post-war Japan.

-Hogo kazoku (Embracing Family) translated into English, the only one of his novels to be treated thus.
+Hogo kazoku (Embracing Family) is translated into English, the only one of his novels to be treated thus.

 June: Has a stroke; is hospitalized